aso-c/UVCCameraZxing/README.md

 [![Build Status](https://travis-ci.org/jp1017/UVCCameraZxing.svg?branch=master)](https://travis-ci.org/jp1017/UVCCameraZxing)

+## 2.41
+Update scheme of interaction with caller program for get scan result.

+Updated code snippet for calling UVCCameraZXing with sending name of extra data for returning recognized QR-code string:

+    Intent intent = new Intent("com.serenegiant.usbcamerazxing.SCAN");
+    intent.putExtra("ResultName", name_for_result);
+    startActivityForResult(intent, request_code);

+Code example for receiving returned intent:

+    public void onActivityResult(int requestCode, int resultCode, Intent intent) {
+        if (requestCode == QR.Request.Code) {
+            if (resultCode == RESULT_OK) {
+                String contents = intent.getStringExtra(name_for_result));
+                // Handle successful scan
+            } else if (resultCode == RESULT_CANCELED) {
+                // Handle cancel
+            }
+        }
+    }

+If extra data with name "ResultName" is not defined in caller intent - UVCCameraZXing send result intent with name of result extra data is "QRCode".
+Constants with its names defined in classes UVCApplication.Name, UVCApplication.Intent.

 ## 2.40.5
 Implemented sending a response intent when the program is started by the calling application to get the scan result.